 When the Habsburg rulers of areas in central Switzerland failed to maintain peace and protect the roads, three rural communities acted and concluded a peace alliance in 1291.
 These alliances were rather common in the thirteenth and fourteenth centuries and they reflected the interest of local elites, whether rural, urban or nobility.
 The alliance covered … Read more » “William Tell and the Congress of Vienna”

 Le Corbusier and Switzerland

 22 February 2019

-The career of one of Switzerland’s most famous architects started with training at the School of Art in La Chaud-de-Fonds.
-Charles-Edouard Jeanneret, who adopted the pseudonym Le Corbusier in 1920, was born on 6 October 1887 in la-Chaud-de-Fonds.
+The career of one of Switzerland’s most famous architects started with training at the School of Art in La Chaux-de-Fonds.
+Charles-Edouard Jeanneret, who adopted the pseudonym Le Corbusier in 1920, was born on 6 October 1887 in la-Chaux-de-Fonds.
 After a career as an architect, urban planner, painter, furniture designer, sculptor, and theoretican (he also wrote … Read more » “Le Corbusier and Switzerland”